 • Let the custard cool completely.
 This can happen in the fridge, or you can set the container in a bowl or sink of ice water to speed up the process.

 • Once it's cooled, pour the mixture into your ice cream maker, and freeze according to manufacturer instructions.
-I use this handy dandy Cuisinart number.
-It's way easy.
+I use a Cuisinart ice cream maker.

-• We enjoyed this plain, and I also whipped up some dark chocolate hot fudge to try over the top.
+• We enjoy this plain, and I also whipped up some dark chocolate hot fudge to try over the top.
 Both are equally, sinfully great.

 This post may contain affiliate links, which means if you click on a link and make a purchase, I may receive a portion of the proceeds.
 More about this here.